Topological defect: Overview

+Formal treatment

 The existence of a topological defect can be demonstrated whenever the boundary conditions entail the existence of homotopically distinct solutions.
 Typically, this occurs because the boundary on which the conditions are specified has a non-trivial homotopy group which is preserved in differential equations; the solutions to the differential equations are then topologically distinct, and are classified by their homotopy class.
 Topological defects are not only stable against small perturbations, but cannot decay or be undone or be de-tangled, precisely because there is no continuous transformation that will map them (homotopically) to a uniform or "trivial" solution.